matt-gardner/pra/README.md

 Version 3.1 (current snapshot):

-- More improvements on the Graph object.
-The eventual idea is to make this much more versatile, allowing for graph servers that live in other processes, or on other machines, and for graphs where you use a remote graph but add something local to it...
-This is currently in progress, and when it's finished I will release 3.1.
+- Two major new features planned: SGD training for (hopefully) drastically reduced memory requirements, and a more flexible Graph object.
+The eventual idea with the Graph object is to make it much more versatile, allowing for graph servers that live in other processes, or on other machines, and for graphs where you use a remote graph but add something local to it.

 - Removed the utility code into its own repository, which is now a dependency.
 This was so I could use those utilities in other projects I'm working on.

+- Some general efficiency improvements, that so far seem to lead to a ~20% reduction in both running time and memory usage.

 Version 3.0 (released on 5/30/2015):